Findings turn to installations

 Trivial objects, very often laying around without any connection or meaning relating to the location chosen for exploration, will be re-energized by bringing them together.
 This can be done by deliberately outlaying and arranging them or by ritualy bundling them.
 So their triviality turns into something fantsatic, surreal, magical and mystical.

-Der Ort: Sernabatim / South Colva / Goa / Indien
+The location: Sernabatim village / South Colva / Goa / India

 Location: ZEN House / Lote 7 / Zona 9 / Calle Cocodrilo / Tulum / Mexico